 If you carry a sidearm, a good holster will serve you extremely.
 It will support and protect the weapon when not in use.
 It will also keep it positioned for an easy draw when it’s needed.

 You should replace the sweat you are losing with water.
 Whether your hydration source is a hydration pack or a canteen, you need to have something to drink water from or you’ll be fried pretty quickly.

 Load Bearing Gear

-This can be a tactical vest, a plate carrier, or even a gun belt.
+This can be a shooting vest, a plate carrier, or even a gun belt.
 Load bearing gear allows you to easily carry extra magazines, radios, hydration sources, etc. The idea is to comfortably disburse your load, while having it accessible at all times.

 I also included a list of a few optional items that can make playing a little more fun and make you more effective with your role.

 Knee pads are awesome when you are taking a knee during the game.
 Being on your knees for extended periods can be incredibly uncomfortable and harsh to your knees.